ravimad/Orb2015/artifact.md

     > run

 The `run` command will list all the avaiable benchmarks that can be executed.
-Choose the benchmark to run by typing its number in the listing.
-Runing each benchmark will produce a set of `.data` and `.report` files in the directory: `~/leon/RuntimeEvaluation/results/steps/<Benchmarkname>/` (replace `steps` by `alloc` when appropriate).
+Choose the benchmark to run by entering its index.
+Running each benchmark will produce a set of `.data` and `.report` files in the directory: `~/leon/RuntimeEvaluation/results/steps/<Benchmarkname>/` (`steps` can be replaced by `alloc`).
 The content of these files are described shortly.

 To compute the summary statistics shown in Figure 10, run the `StatsCollector` program (listed as 1), which outputs the averages shown in Figure 10 to a file `~/RuntimeEvaluation/Figure-10-data`.